openstack/ha-guide/doc/ha-guide/source/controller-ha-galera.rst

    You may also need to configure any NAT firewall between nodes to allow direct connections.
-   You may need to disable SELinux or configure it to allow :command:`mysqld` to listen to sockets at unprivileged ports.
+   You may need to disable SELinux or configure it to allow ``mysqld`` to listen to sockets at unprivileged ports.
    See the `Firewalls and default ports
    <http://docs.openstack.org/kilo/config-reference/content/firewalls-default-ports.html>`_
    section of the Configuration Reference.